mrseanryan/screenium/readme.md

 How To Use screenium
 ====================
+1. install the dependencies (see below)

+2. build the source code using Visual Studio 2013 or later

-1. run the self-test to make sure that everything is working OK run_self_test.bat
+3. run the self-test to make sure that everything is working OK run_self_test.bat

-2. configure the CSV file
+4. configure the CSV file
 see example: screenium\TestData\testGoogleHome.csv

-3. run the console tool to save 'expected' images see example BAT file: run_google_home_save.bat
+5. run the console tool to save 'expected' images see example BAT file: run_google_home_save.bat

-4. run the console tool to compare 'actual' web site, to the saved 'expected' images see example BAT file: run_google_home.bat
+6. run the console tool to compare 'actual' web site, to the saved 'expected' images see example BAT file: run_google_home.bat